WHERE DID IT ALL START?

 If you obey all the rules, you miss all the fun.

-There are 20 permanent Wild Women entry tickets which are only transferable by the current ticket holders… so to get a ticket you need to find a current Wild Woman who is willing to part with hers!
-There are also an additional 4-6 Wild Card tickets which change every year.
-You will need to motivate for one of these tickets with the founding members.
+There are 20 permanent Wild Women entry tickets which are only transferable by the current ticket holders… Each Wild Women can participate for 3 years, after which she regifts her ticket to a worthy recipient.
+In order to get a ticket you need to find a current Wild Woman who is willing to part with hers!

 Although it is always sad to say goodbye to any one of the special women in our group, the vision is that each existing Wild Woman will eventually outgrow her ticket and move on to other challenges.
 She then can bless another woman by passing on her ticket.
 There is no intention to make this event exclusive, however the group is limited by the fact that volunteer Wild Women organise logistics free of charge.